-business email compromise (BEC) has proven to be extremely costly to companies, with 96% of phishing attempts delivered by email.
-According to the FBI, BEC attacks caused over $1.8 billion worth of losses to businesses last year.
+Business email compromise (BEC) can be extremely costly to organizations.
+According to the FBI, BEC attacks caused over $1.8 billion worth of losses to businesses in 2020.
 Organizations must prioritize the safety of their email systems if they hope to avoid becoming the victim of a BEC attack.

 In this article, we'll explore what business email compromise is, what signs to look out for and how you can prevent an attack.

 Business email compromise, otherwise known as 'BEC', is a form of phishing scam where attackers pose as a trusted source in order to defraud an organization.
 They impersonate colleagues, vendors, or trusted authority figures, usually with the goal of tricking an employee into making a wire transfer or giving away confidential information.

 Attackers can either compromise legitimate email accounts through account takeover (ATO) or by creating spoofed accounts that appear very similar to authentic ones.